pizzaolive/ant_upload_checker/README.md

 ### Planned improvements
-- [ ] Enhance film check to include other attributes (exact filename check, codec, source info etc.)
+- [ ] Continue to add more film properties to dupe check
 - [ ] Continue code refactor, finish adding type hints
 - [ ] Add a CLI for those unable to use GUI
 - [ ] Increase max file path length